-In 2003-04, institutional portfolios were used to evaluate student written communication skills and science problem solving skills, and a process to assess critical thinking skills was developed and tested.
-The writing skills portfolio includes student work from OSU students from all classes (freshmen through seniors) and disciplines; the student work included in the science portfolio is primarily from freshmen and sophomores taking lower division science courses.
+In 2004-05, institutional portfolios were used to evaluate students' written communication skills, science problem solving skills, mathematics problem-solving skills and critical thinking skills.
+The writing skills portfolio includes student work from OSU students from all classes (freshmen through seniors) and disciplines; the student work included in the science and mathematics portfolios is primarily from freshmen and sophomores taking lower division courses.
 Each 'artifact' of student work in the institutional portfolios is evaluated by a team of faculty reviewers and scored using a 5-point rubric, where a score of 5 represents excellent work.
-For writing assessment, 69% of students received a score of 3 or higher (representing acceptable, good, or very good work).
+For writing assessment, 67% of students received a score of 3 or higher.
 Portfolio results show that seniors demonstrate significantly better writing skills than freshmen.
-For science assessment, 69% of students received a score of 3 or higher.
-Each year, the use of institutional portfolios is expanded to cover additional general education student learner goals.
+For science assessment, 67% of students received a score of 3 or higher.
+For math assessment, 60% of students received a score of 3 or higher.
+Following a pilot study last year, an institutional portfolio for the assessment of students' critical thinking skills was developed this year.
+In that assessment, 70% of students received a score of 3 or higher.
+Complete information about all general education assessment is provided in Appendix A.

 University-wide surveys such as the National Survey of Student Engagement and OSU Alumni Surveys indirectly assess student achievement of general education learner goals and are used to corroborate evidence collected from the institutional portfolio process.
-For example, the General Education Advisory Coucncil (GEAC) used results from the National Survey of Student Engagement (conducted in 2000 and 2002), in conjunction with institutional portfolio results, to assess the general education program.
+For example, the General Education Advisory Council (GEAC) used results from the National Survey of Student Engagement (conducted in 2000 and 2002), in conjunction with institutional portfolio results, to assess the general education program.
 After review of assessment results, GEAC implemented new standards to increase opportunities for students to develop written communication skills in general education courses.
+OSU participated in the NSSE again in Spring 2005; results will be reported in Fall 2005.